 Metoclopramide is rapidly and well absorbed.
-Relative to an intravenous dose of 20 mg, the absolute oral bioavailability of metoclopramide is 80% ± 15.5% as demonstrated in a crossover study of 18 subjects.
+Relative to an intravenous dose of 20 mg, the absolute oral bioavailability of metoclopramide is $80\% \pm 15.5\%$ as demonstrated in a crossover study of 18 subjects.
 Peak plasma concentrations occur at about 1 to 2 hr after a single oral dose.
-Similar time to peak is observed after individual doses at steady state
+Similar time to peak is observed after individual doses at steady state.

 In a single dose study of 12 subjects, the area under the drug concentration-time curve increases linearly with doses from 20 to 100 mg.
 Peak concentrations increase linearly with dose; time to peak concentrations remains the same; whole body clearance is unchanged; and the elimination rate remains the same.
 The average elimination half-life in individuals with normal renal function is 5 to 6 hr.
-Linear kinetic processes adequately describe the absorption and elimination of metoclopramide.
+Linear kinetic processes adequately describe the absorption and elimination of metoclopramide

 Approximately 85% of the radioactivity of an orally administered dose appears in the urine within 72 hrs.
-Of the 85% eliminated in the urine, about half is present as free or conjugated degrees of renal impairment, a reduction in creatinine clearance was correlated with a reduction in plasma clearance, renal clearance, non-renal clearance, and increase in elimination half-life.
+Of the 85% eliminated in the urine, about half is present as free or conjugated

+The drug is not extensively bound to plasma proteins (about 30%).
+The whole body volume of distribution is high (about 3.5 L/kg) which suggests extensive distribution of drug to the tissues.
+Renal impairment affects the clearance of metoclopramide.
+In a study with patients with varying degrees of renal impairment, a reduction in creatinine clearance was correlated with a reduction in plasma clearance, renal clearance, non-renal clearance, and increase in elimination half-life.
 The kinetics of metoclopramide in the presence of renal impairment remained linear however.
 The reduction in clearance as a result of renal impairment suggests that adjustment downward of maintenance dosage should be done to avoid drug accumulation.